-- 1. The plaintiffs, Sharlene Hudson and Brinda Wilson-Demuth, claim on their own behalf and on behalf of a proposed class of female current and former employees of the Correctional Service of Canada ("Class" or "Class Members", to be further defined in the plaintiffs' application for certification): - a. an order certifying this action as a class proceeding and appointing Sharlene Hudson and Brinda Wilson-Demuth as representative plaintiffs under the Federal Courts Rules, SOR/98-106; - b. general damages plus damages equal to the costs of administering the plan of distribution; - c. special damages in an amount to be determined, including but not limited to past and future loss of income, medical expenses and out-of-pocket expenses; - d. exemplary and punitive damages; - e. damages pursuant to the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11, s 24(1); - f. punitive damages pursuant to the Charter of Human Rights and Freedoms, CQLR c C-12 and the Civil Code of Quebec, CQLR c C-1991; - g. recovery of health care costs incurred by provincial and territorial health insurers on behalf of the plaintiffs and Class Members pursuant to the Health Care Costs Recovery Act, SBC 2008, c 27 and comparable legislation in the other provinces and territories; - h. damages pursuant to the Family Law Act, RSO 1990 c F-3 (the "FLA") and comparable legislation in other provinces and territories; - i. pre-judgment and post-judgment interest; - j. costs; and - k. such further and other relief as this Honourable Court may deem just.
+- 1. The plaintiffs, Sharlene Hudson and Brinda Wilson-Demuth, claim on their own behalf and on behalf of a proposed class of female current and former employees of the Correctional Service of Canada ("Class" or "Class Members", to be further defined in the plaintiffs' application for certification): - a. an order certifying this action as a class proceeding and appointing Sharlene Hudson and Brinda Wilson-Demuth as representative plaintiffs under the Federal Courts Rules, SOR/98-106; - b. a declaration that the defendant was systemically negligent in failing to have in place management and operations procedures that would reasonably have prevented gender based harassment, discrimination, assault, retaliation, and reprisals in the Correctional Service of Canada workplace; - c. a declaration that the defendant was systemically negligent in failing to have in place effective, adequate, and reasonable internal dispute resolution processes and mechanisms within the Correctional Service of Canada to address complaints of gender based harassment, discrimination, assault, retaliation, and reprisals in the workplace; - d. a declaration that the defendant breached Class Members' section 7 and 15 rights under the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11; - e. with respect to Class Members in Quebec, a declaration that the defendant breached the Charter of Human Rights and Freedoms, CQLR c C-12; - f. general damages plus damages equal to the costs of administering the plan of distribution; - g. special damages in an amount to be determined, including but not limited to past and future loss of income, medical expenses and out-of-pocket expenses; - h. exemplary and punitive damages;

+- i. damages pursuant to the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11, s 24(1); - j. punitive damages pursuant to the Charter of Human Rights and Freedoms, CQLR c C-12 and the Civil Code of Quebec, CQLR c C-1991; - k. recovery of health care costs incurred by provincial and territorial health insurers on behalf of the plaintiffs and Class Members pursuant to the Health Care Costs Recovery Act, SBC 2008, c 27 and comparable legislation in the other provinces and territories; - 1. damages pursuant to the Family Law Act, RSO 1990 c F-3 (the "FLA") and comparable legislation in other provinces and territories; - m. pre-judgment and post-judgment interest; - n. costs; and - o. such further and other relief as this Honourable Court may deem just.